Onebeld/N_i_Kit_OS/README.md

 A project developed within the university (RSVPU).
 This is a Telegram chatbot that allows you to check sites for traffic, security, transmission and so on, written in Python.

-The project was made in collaboration with [N-i-Kit-OS](https://github.com/N-i-Kit-OS) (in fact, the code name of the project was his idea).
+The project was made in collaboration with [N-i-Kit-OS](https://github.com/N-i-Kit-OS), my fellow student (in fact, the code name of the project was his idea).